microsoft/fluentui/rfcs/convergence/authoring-stories.md

 ### 8. location and naming convention

-1. Story files should be in the same folder as the component which they are targeting.
+1. Story files should be in the same folder as the component which they are meant to show off.
+This will usually be the component which is the most unique to the story.
 2. Name of every .stories.tsx file should start with name of a component which it is targeting, to improve colocation in alphabetical file ordering.
 If appropriate, story name should be adjusted via configuration to a well readable name, suitable for documentation, like this:

 ```tsx